Tang Yin — An Exceptional Artist in the History of China and His Pathos Life Encounters

 Afterward, Tang Yin became a deviant, dissolute person that spent most of his time drinking and painting and visiting bawdy houses.

-His old friends all obtained decent scores in Imperial Exams, got political positions, and serving the country as respected officials; Tang Yin, the most talented genius, however, was making a living by selling his paintings.
+His old friends all obtained decent scores in Imperial Exams, got political positions, and served the country as respected officials; Tang Yin, the most talented genius, however, was making a living by selling his paintings.

 He bought a wasted house and lived there since then.
 He named it the Peach Blossom Hut (Tao Hua An) and created many masterpieces there.